 For the average or novice collector, the first step is to start working on some regular circulated coins containing old ones and common pocket change.
 It is also advised to have uncirculated mint state coins at hand to use as a reference and compare your coins with.
 Many of these kinds of coins are easy to obtain anyways.
 The first thing you need to start grading coins is a good bright light source.
 If you are serious and really want to get good at it, you should pick up a magnifier with up to 8x zoom.
 You do not need anything more powerful than 8x since this is the standard limit that the professionals would use.
 The magnifier is also best used for fine details or determining a specific coin grade, especially with uncirculated coins mostly, but it is a good tool to have on hand.

 If you have a big pile of coins, the best thing to do is look at each coin with the naked eye and separate according to how well they look.
 Many people put the worst coins on the left and the best looking coins on the right, up next to the uncirculated reference coin (that you probably should have in a plastic holder of sorts!).
+This is known as "photograding".
 If you have a coin that looks much like the uncirculated coin, then this must be in "About Uncirculated" condition since it is nearly uncirculated but you know it is circulated since you are touching it.
 View the references below to choose if your "AU" coin is a low grade one with lots of contact marks or if it is highly visually appealing.

 Look at all the coins next to each other from poorest condition to best condition.
 You can start to get an idea of how you can classify each coin, especially if you have a large number of coins in a wide variety of conditions.
 Many modern coins will never have conditions below Very Fine in some cases so you might need some older coins like Buffalo Nickels, Indian Head Pennies and Mercury Dimes to work with.
 These are usually great coins for learning coin grading techniques since their conditions vary widely from heavily worn to very nice looking.
 Once you get good at grading coins, you can start to safely put them in cardboard coin flips like the one shown on the left or the really nice ones in the Air-Tite plastic holders, and then mark their grade on them.
 This is how many coin dealers do it and how you can milk a little extra profit or get the best deals just by having good coin grading knowledge.